Posted on Apr 04, 2019 in Private Client by Chris Gardiner

-The beginning of the new tax year on 6th April 2018 also marks an increase in the Residence Nil Rate Band which originally came into force in April 2017.
-The increase in this Inheritance Tax Allowance is the first of three increases at the start of each tax year, with the last in April 2020.
+The beginning of the new tax year on 6th April 2019 marks the second increase in the Residence Nil Rate Band which originally came into force in April 2017.
+The increase in this Inheritance Tax Allowance is the second of three increases at the start of each tax year, with the last in April 2020.

 Here are the most important things you need to know about this Inheritance Tax allowance;

 The allowance was introduced on the 6th of April 2017 at a rate of £100,000.
 This increased on 6th April 2018 by £25,000 to £125,000 and it has now risen by another £25,000 to £150,000 from the 6th of April 2019.
 The final increase will be on 6th April 2020 when the allowance reaches £175,000.
 It will then only rise in line with inflation and this will be measured by the Consumer Price Index.